Return to Sport – Floor Hockey

 - It is recommended that coaches use pea less whistles.

 - Physical Distancing (2m or 6ft).

-- Communities with mandatory Face Masks: Athletes will wear their face masks when they enter the facility and will continue to wear their face masks while not engaged in physical activity.
+- Athletes will wear their face masks when they enter the facility and will continue to wear their face masks while not engaged in physical activity.
 Coaches/volunteers will wear face masks throughout the training session.
-Communities with optional Face Masks: it is recommended athletes and coaches wear face masks using the same guidelines as above.
-Masks may be optional for those with underlying medical conditions as per Public Health Guidelines.

-- Must not exceed the maximum gathering size for your community (Please refer to your Public Health Website).
-Maximum gathering size includes all athletes, coaches, volunteers, support persons and spectators/parents.
-It is the coach’s discretion whether spectators are permitted into the training session to ensure physical distancing can be maintained.
+- Maximum gathering size includes all athletes, coaches, volunteers, support persons and spectators/parents.
+It is the coach’s discretion whether spectators are permitted into the training session to ensure physical distancing can be maintained

-- Physical distancing of 2m or 6ft must be maintained by ALL participants at ALL TIMES within the facility.
+- Physical distancing of 2m or 6ft must be maintained when not engaged in a sport training activity.

 - All “non-essential” contacts should be avoided (handshakes, high 5’s, etc.).